First Time RVers

 People often ask… What is Happy Campers?

 There are nine trace elements and two heavy elements that make up a highly concentrated blend of minerals and micronutrients.
 In layman terms, it is the good bacteria doing away with bad bacteria to eliminate odor and accelerate the natural decomposition of the waste.
 It has the ability to work longer and stay odor free in over 100° temperatures.
-All of this and it is still friendly to all holding tank systems and the environment!
+All of this and it is still friendly to all holding tank systems!

 We hope this has been a help to you.
 If you have questions that we can help, feel free to contact us.